flypoodles/Word2Vec_embedding/README.md

 In my case it will be
 > java -jar mapreduce.jar split data.txt shards/

-10. Now we are going to upload it to hadoop file system.
+10. create a bucket on amazon emr.
+I call my bucket : leichen-cs441-hw1

+11. upload shards directory and jar file into this bucket
+12. create a EMR cluster with default settings.
+Make sure this cluster has access to all buckets!
+13. add a step to compute computes token embeddings.
+* Run the step with the uploaded jar and shards.
+Below is the argument for this step
+>token s3://leichen-cs441-hw1/shards/ s3://leichen-cs441-hw1/output

+14. After the step is completed.
+Manually download all reducer files from the
+> s3://leichen-cs441-hw1/output
+15. After download all the reducer files, I will merge them using my local hadoop file system.
-11. First lets create a directory on hadoop to store our shards
+16. First I created a directory on hadoop file system to store my reducer outputs
-> hadoop fs -mkdir /shards
+> hadoop fs -mkdir /output
-12. Now lets put our shards into this directory
+17. Now I copy all the reducer output files to hadoop directory
-> hadoop fs -put shards/* /shards
+> hadoop fs -put part-* /output

-13. We can now run my map reduce program that computes token embeddings.
-Run the command Below:
-> hadoop jar mapreduce.jar token /shards /output
-14. Now we get fetch the reducer outputs and copy it to our local directory
+18. Then I merge the output files and saved it back to local

-> hadoop fs -getmerge /output tokenEmbedding.txt
+> hadoop fs -getmerge /output embedding.txt

-15. This is a csv file which formated like this :
+* Now we finished computing token embedding and token occurance.
+* Each line in embedding.txt will have this format :
 > token, token occurance, token embedding

-16. Now we are going to compute cosine similarity
+19. Now we need to compute cosine similarity.
+Before we do that we have to preprossed the embedding.txt

-17. First we need to process TokenEmbedding.txt
-> java -jar mapreduce.jar processEmbed tokenEmbedding.txt processed.txt
+> java -jar mapreduce.jar processEmbed embedding.txt processed.txt

-18. upload this file to hadoop
-> hadoop fs -put processed.txt  /
-19. run cosine similarity hadoop program and wait for completion:
-> hadoop jar mapreduce.jar cosine /processed.txt /output2
-20. now copy the result to our local system:
+20. now upload the processed.txt to aws.

-> hadoop fs -getmerge /output2 cosineSim.txt
-21. Now we have produced cosine similarity csv file.
-Below is the format:
+21. Add another step to the cluster to run cosine similarity map/reduce.
+Below are the arguments

+> cosine s3://leichen-cs441-hw1/processed.txt s3://leichen-cs441-hw1/output2

+22. Wait for the task to complete.
+After we done we download the reducer output.
+23. The reducer output will in a csv format.
+Each line contains
-> word, most similar word, cosine similarity
+> word, similar word, cosine similarity
 22. That's all folks!